Safe Harbor Statement under the Private Securities Litigation Reform Act of 1995

 White Mountains’s Web site may contain “forward-looking statements” within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 All statements, other than statements of historical facts, included or referenced on White Mountains’s Web site which address activities, events or developments which White Mountains expects or anticipates will or may occur in the future are forward-looking statements.
 The words “could”, “will”, “believe”, “intend”, “expect”, “anticipate”, “project”, “estimate”, “predict” and similar expressions are also intended to identify forward-looking statements.
 These forward-looking statements include, among others, statements with respect to White Mountains’s:

-- change in adjusted book value per share or return on equity;
+- change in book value or adjusted book value per share or return on equity;

 - business strategy;